Preliminary note

 - Installation instructions are all very similar.

-- For example, to use the GitHub MCP server with Claude Code:
+- For example, to use GitHub MCP server with Claude Code:

 claude mcp add github /path/to/server -e GITHUB_TOKEN=your_token